anjalee-kulasinghe/portfolio-project3-Hangman/README.md

 When developing the code error handling is implemented using try-except blocks.
 * File Not Found:
   - If the 'words.txt' file is not found, the code prints an error message and exits the program.
+* Error handling is focused on capturing exceptions.
+This was very useful when external services (like Google Sheets) or file operations are used.

 ### Future-Enhancements